Mission Statement & Policies

 The Holyoke Community College Library extends borrowing privileges to its own students, faculty, and staff as well as the students, faculty, and staff of CLGS institutions (Cooperating Libraries of Greater Springfield), and the general public.
 Students must present a validated HCC photo identification card at the circulation desk in order to borrow library material.
 CLGS users are required to present a valid I.D. card from their college.
 The general public may apply for an HCC resident card.
 Students from area secondary and grammar schools may apply for an HCC library card by presenting their school I.D. or a letter from their school librarian on school letterhead.
 All users are entitled to full use of the HCC Library and accept the obligations and responsibilities that this courtesy entails.

 Members of the HCC community who lose their photo I.D.s must obtain a replacement card from the Assessment Center in Frost 271.
-For non-HCC users, the first library card issued is free.
-There is a $3.00 fee for each replacement card.
+Non-HCC users will be issued a library card at the circulation desk.

 Library books and most AV material circulate for three weeks.
 Video tapes and DVDs may be charged out for 2 days with a limit of two items per patron.
 Secondary and grammar school students are limited to 3 books per patron and no renewal.
 For other patrons, items may be renewed if no hold has been placed on the item.
 Items must be brought into the Library for renewal or you can renew them online.
 Renewals are not taken over the telephone.